Building Bridges 2017: The First Tradeswomen’s Delegation to India

 Meet the LiUNA!
-Delegates to the Women’s Global Leadership Program
+Sisters Attending the Women’s Global Leadership Program

 The training will happen in conjunction with the United Nations Commission on the Status of Women (UNCSW), a yearly meeting that bring together governments and human rights advocates from around the world to discuss key issues affecting women’s empowerment.
 CSW is perhaps the largest international gathering of women in the world, and participants will be able to attend panels and other events.